kimkimani/guruspedia/content/articles/how-to-build-nodejs-rest-apia-using-typescript/index.md

 And there, you have a complete Node.js Typescript RESTFul API.

-Now, you have gained confidence in Building Node.js REST APIs using TypeScript.
+Now, you have gained confidence in Building Node.js Express REST APIs using TypeScript and MongoDB.
 Why not dive deeper and learn how to consume this API?
 This [How to Build a Node.js Express Server for React Apps](https://guruspedia.com/how-to-set-up-nodejs-express-server-for-react-app/) takes your ride to new heights.

 I hope you found it helpful